Shakers: Economics

 The communality of the Believers was an economic success, and their cleanliness, honesty and frugality received the highest praise.
 All Shaker villages ran farms, using the latest scientific methods in agriculture.
 They raised most of their own food, so farming, and preserving the produce required to feed them through the winter, had to be priorities.
 Their livestock were fat and healthy, and their barns were commended for convenience and efficiency.

 When not doing farm work, Shaker brethren pursued a variety of trades and hand crafts, many documented by Isaac N. Youngs.
-When not doing housework, Shaker sisters did likewise, spinning, weaving, sewing, and making sale goods—baskets, brushes, bonnets, brooms, fancy goods, and homespun fabric that was known for high quality, but were more famous for their medicinal herbs, garden seeds of the Shaker Seed Company, apple sauce, and knitted garments (Canterbury).
+When not doing housework, Shaker sisters did likewise, spinning, weaving, sewing, and making sale goods—baskets, brushes, bonnets, brooms, fancy goods, and homespun fabric that was known for high quality, but were more famous for their medicinal herbs, garden seeds of the Shaker Seed Company, apple sauce, and knitted garments.
 Some communities, especially those in New England, produced maple syrup for sale as well.

 Shakers ran a variety of businesses to support their communities; many Shaker villages had their own tanneries.
 The Shaker goal in their labor was perfection.
-Ann Lee's followers preserved her admonitions about work:
+Lee's followers preserved her admonitions about work:

 Good spirits will not live where there is dirt.

 Do your work as though you had a thousand years to live and as if you were to die tomorrow.

 Put your hands to work, and your heart to God.

 Mother Ann also cautioned them against getting into debt.

-Shaker craftsmen were known for a style of Shaker furniture that was plain in style, durable, and functional.
-Shaker chairs were usually mass-produced because a great number of them were needed to seat all the Shakers in a community.